imagej/imagej.github.io/_pages/develop/javassist.md

             --main-class jruby.objectweb.asm.util.CheckClassAdapter \
             my.class.Name

-If you are using Fiji's {% include github org='fiji' repo='fiji-compat' source='fiji/JavassistHelper.java' label='JavassistHelper class' %}, you can use the *verify()* method which does nothing else than to hand off to the ASM component's verifier.
+If you are using Fiji's {% include github org='fiji' repo='fiji-compat' branch='master' source='fiji/JavassistHelper.java' label='JavassistHelper class' %}, you can use the *verify()* method which does nothing else than to hand off to the ASM component's verifier.
 Example:

     import fiji.JavassistHelper;
     import javassist.ClassPool;